Gladewaves believes that all people have the right to food, shelter, education, companionship, and the tools necessary to ensure a productive life.

 A graduate of Loyola University New Orleans, Janie Glade owned and operated a Social Event planning company for the past 22 years.
-After many years serving on the boards of local non-profits and planning non-profit events she retired in January2018.
-She is the mastermind behind Gladewaves and serves as the President of the Board and Director of the organization.
+After many years serving on the boards of local non-profits and planning non-profit events, she retired in January 2018.
+She is the mastermind behind Gladewaves and serves as the Executive Director of the organization.

 Louis Glade, MD

-Louis Glade is a graduate of Louisiana State University and LSU Medical School.
-Louis brings his extraordinary managerial skills to Gladewaves as the Chairman of the Board of Directors.
+Louis Glade is a graduate of LSU and LSU Medical School.
+Louis brings his managerial skills to Gladewaves as the President of the Board of Directors.
 Louie’s passion for helping people goes beyond his work as a physician.
-He has served the Greater New Orleans community throughout his career by his participation on the Boards of Directors for many local non-profits.
-His generosity and continued support of community wide endeavors now includes the mission of Gladewaves.
+He has served the New Orleans community throughout his career by his participation on the Boards of Directors for many local non-profits.
+His generosity and support of community wide endeavors now includes the mission of Gladewaves.

 Mr. Carbo received his B.S.E. degree in Electrical Engineering (1978) and his law degree (cum laude, 1981), both from Tulane University.
 He is a member of the Louisiana Bar (since 1982), the Patent Bar (since 1982), and the District of Columbia Bar (since 1981; currently inactive).
 Currently he is president of the Tulane Biomedical Engineering Advisory Board and a past president of the board of Teaching Responsible Earth Education (T.R.E.E.), which teaches curriculum-based science concepts in an outdoor classroom to students from the New Orleans metropolitan area.

 Recently retired Manager of a Blood Bank and Transfusion Service and Inspector for the American Association of Blood Banks.
 Dave brings his extraordinary managerial experience and keen desire to work with the New Orleans community to Gladewaves.
-Dave will use his management expertise to coordinate our Intern Program as well as chair the fall 2018 Coat drive.
+Dave uses his management expertise to coordinate our Intern Program and our annual coat drive.